 The Minnesota Sales Tax Booklet provides a complete list of all taxable items, as well as items that are exempt or to which special rates apply.
 One significant exception to the standard sales tax guidelines is the purchase of motor vehicles, for which the state rate is 6.5%.
 Special rates also apply to car rentals, liquor sales, waste management services, and mobile home and trailer sales.

-In general, food, clothing, prescription and over the counter medications, and medical equipment are not taxable in Minnesota.
-Other exempt items include meals provided in early childhood education programs or daycare, pre-k through 12th grade schools, nursing homes, senior homes, correctional facilities, and detox facilities.
+In general, food, clothing, prescription, over-the-counter medications, and medical equipment are not taxable in Minnesota.
+Other exemptions include meals provided in early childhood education programs or daycare, pre-k through 12th-grade schools, nursing homes, senior homes, correctional facilities, and detox facilities.
 Sales to certain types of organizations, including nonprofits, may also be exempt if the buyer has obtained a proper exemption certificate from the state ahead of time.

 The types of services that are subject to Minnesota state sales tax include: